-Combining cavernous groove with brutal crust-punk aggression, cryptic lyrical poison, head-twisting artwork, and perhaps the most deranged vocal delivery ever put to tape, Iron Monkey emerged from bleak mid 90s Britain with no plan other than to make a big noise.
+Combining cavernous groove with brutal crust-punk aggression, cryptic lyrical poison, head-twisting artwork and perhaps the most deranged vocal delivery ever put to tape, Iron Monkey emerged from bleak mid 90s Britain with no plan other than making a big noise.
 Over the course of their short and unbelievably chaotic tenure they released some of the most vital music to emerge from the sludgier end of the spectrum, a mad dog howl in the pissing Nottingham rain.

 The Iron Monkey discography is slim but vital.
-An EP (1996’s Iron Monkey) an LP (1998’s fearsome Our Problem) a split ten-inch, and 2003’s posthumous live album Ruined by Idiots was pretty much the sum of it.
-Yet the cult band’s underground reputation has only grown since their original 1999 split—much to the confusion of original drummer (and former Electric Wizard/current Crippled Black Phoenix member) Justin Greaves.
+An EP (1996’s Iron Monkey) an LP (1998’s fearsome Our Problem) a split ten-inch and 2003’s posthumous live album Ruined by Idiots was pretty much the sum of it.
+Yet the cult band’s underground reputation has only grown since their original 1999 split—much to the confusion of original drummer (and former Electric Wizard/current Crippled Black Phoenix) Justin Greaves.

 "We had no plan whatsoever.
 People said we sounded like Eyehategod,’’ he says, reflecting on life during the years of the Monkey.

 The meeting of hardcore aesthetics with tar-thick slurry was first introduced by the band’s eponymous EP in 1996.
-Iron Monkey was an over-the-top assault that reeked of cheap cider, spilt bong water, and simmering, burning rage.
-From the cover art—a bizarre collage of 60s rainbow freaks that unfolded into a kind of satanic graph; (85 percent Worry, 15 percent Deaths)—to the cryptic lyrical content, the record drew the listener into a self-contained vortex of queasy mania.
-Doug Dalziel and Justin Greaves worked in tandem to produce a rhythmic foundation that swung like an inflated pig's bladder from a windy tree, while Jim Rushby and Stu O’ Hara came up with riffs that stuck like a stake.
+Iron Monkey was an over-the-top assault that reeked of cheap cider, spilt bong water and simmering, burning rage.
+From the cover art—a bizarre collage of sixties rainbow freaks that unfolded into a kind of satanic graph;‘85% Worry, 15% Deaths)—to the cryptic lyrical content, the record drew the listener into a self -contained vortex of queasy mania.
+Doug Dalziel and Justin Greaves worked in tandem to produce a rhythmic foundation that swung like an inflated pigs bladder from a windy tree while Jim Rushby and Stu O’ Hara came up with riffs that stuck like a stake.
 Tracks like “Fink Dial” and “Big Loader” were accessible due to the sheer quality of the riffs.
 With no “sludgier than thou” dirge, Iron Monkey had by a raw vitality and energy that few bands from their corner possessed.

 Lyrically, the Monkey dealt in apocalyptic riddle.
-Morrow scribbled behind the counter at the skate shop where he worked, and his cathartic lyrics carry an off-key power, a bizarre cut up approach that evokes William S. Burroughs in full force.
+Morrow scribbled behind the counter at the skate shop where he worked and his cathartic lyrics carry an off-key power, a bizarre cut up approach that evokes William S Burroughs in full force.
 Take “Shrimp Fist,” for example: “God Bless Pig God/Dead Imperial Mile/ Hung Sliced, crushed by Atomic Beak/ Internals fucked by cerebral arrow/Bastard thoughts fit to fuck worlds.”
-Morrow’s full-throated power scream delivery submerged the lyrical content completely, however—his dislodged howl making the lyric sheet an essential for those wanting to decipher.
+Morrow’s full-throated power scream deivery submerged the lyrical content completely, however—his dislodged howl making the lyric sheet an essential for those wanting to decipher.

 ‘‘Regarding Johnny’s vocals, it just happened.’’ laughs Greaves. ‘‘I can tell you now that there was absolutely zero thought process in anything that we did.
 I’ve got an early Iron Monkey rehearsal tape with loads of crust punk songs we were playing with blast beats and stuff.
 It came out like it came out.
 Johnny never mentioned any thought process behind the vocals; I think he just started screaming because we were all really going for it in the rehearsal room.
-I have no idea how he did it though.
-He never once had a bad throat.’’
+I have no idea how he did it though, he never once had a bad throat [_laughs_].’’

 Although the Earache signing and attendant press coverage garnered Iron Monkey a significant amount of attention, touring was an arduous task.
 The signing made zero financial difference to band members, all of whom were working day jobs at the time, and both funds, label and management support on the road were not forthcoming.